 A native of California, Susan relocated to New Jersey to attend seminary at the Drew Theological School.
-She graduated in May with a Master of Divinity degree.
-Susan has been an assistant pastor at the Yorktown Heights United Methodist Church and she and her husband, Angelo, were recently married in June of this year.
+She graduated with a Master of Divinity degree.
+Susan has been an assistant pastor at the Yorktown Heights United Methodist Church and she and her husband, Angelo, were married in June of 2014.

 Susan loves long walks, knitting and yoga.
 She enjoys arts and crafts and anything that involves construction with wood, glue, scissors, nails, fabric, etc. She loves the outdoors and believes that fresh air and sunshine are two of the best things in the world.

 Winter is an especially difficult season for me.
 I don’t enjoy the cold weather and I miss the sun a great deal.
 I often joke that I am solar powered.
 I am not the only one who finds that the cold days of winter with the extended hours of darkness are particularly difficult - more than 20% of the population suffers from some form of seasonal depression ranging from the very mild winter blues to the more severe seasonal affective disorder (SAD).

 So what happens when something that is solar powered doesn’t have access to the sun?
 It goes dormant.
 Just look around the village or take a drive through the Catskill Mountains and you’ll see that most everything around you is brown and bare.
 The trees have shed their leaves and entered the dormant or resting season based on the dropping temperature and the decrease of daylight.
 It is a time when the trees conserve their resources and energy allowing them to be remobilized and used in the spring for a rush of growth.